Feliway Cat Travel Tips

 Everyone loves holidays - cats have mixed feelings about them though!

 Cats love their home comforts so traveling can leave them feeling out of sorts.
 But that doesn’t mean they have to stay at home!

-Read our top travelling tips to help your cat get to their next destination as comfortably and with as little fuss as possible.
+Read our top travelling tips and expert advice to help your cat get to their next destination as comfortably and with as little fuss as possible.

 Why does my cat hate travelling?

 Why?
 They don't enjoy being taken out of their warm, familiar home and being exposed to strange sights, smells and sounds.

 Remember, cats don’t understand how a car works!
 So between strange movements, vibrations and the occasional honking horn, travelling can be a complicated affair for a cat.
 But there are ways to make travelling with your cat less stressful.